jina-ai/jina/docs/chapters/install/via-pip.md

 |`ngt` | `index` | `Neighborhood Graph and Tree for Indexing High-dimensional Data.`
 |`uvloop` | `òptimization` | `Fast implementation of asyncio event loop on top of libuv.`

-## Install Jina on Raspberry Pi and other Linux Systems
+## Install Jina on Raspberry Pi or Other Linux Systems

-On Raspbian or other Linux systems, you can also install Jina via:
+On Raspbian or other Linux systems, you can install Jina via:

 ```bash
 pip install jina
 ```

-On some Linux systems, PyPi may not provide the wheels on that OS.
-In this case, you may want to pre-install some dependencies via `apt`/`yum` not via `pip`.
-Since the packages on `apt`/`yum` are often pre-compiled and require much less time to install.
-Fortunately Jina have minimal dependencies and their corresponding `apt`/`yum` packages are listed as follows:
+On some Linux systems, PyPi may not provide the wheels.
+In this case, you may want to pre-install some dependencies via `apt`/`yum` (not via `pip`), since the packages on `apt`/`yum` are often pre-compiled and require much less time to install.
+Fortunately Jina has minimal dependencies and their corresponding `apt`/`yum` packages are listed as follows:

 | PyPi Name | Debian Package Name | Alpine Package Name |
 |---|---|---|